YuetangLiang/kernel_xdma/README.md

 <a id="org71d0106"></a>

-## ZYNQ\_GPS
+## xdma UMD (User Mode Driver)

+## xdma KMD (Kernel Mode Driver)
+-
-The ZYNQ\_GPS Driver is provided as an option to transfer data between the FPGA and the Instance&rsquo;s CPU memory.
+The xdma KMD Driver is provided as an option to transfer data between the FPGA and the Instance&rsquo;s CPU memory.

 <a id="org6c25103"></a>